ACT vs SAT…an important choice and an epic battle that most high school students will have to take sides on.

 Well, it’s tricky to compare apples to…nothing.
 The Science section is unique to the ACT; there’s nothing like it on the SAT, or really on any other standardized test I know of other than those developed by the ACT organization.

 Before you jump to conclusions about whether or not you are good at science and whether this means you should take or avoid the ACT, you really should know that there is very little actual science knowledge tested on the ACT Science section.
 Kind of bizarre, right?
 You’ll see a handful of questions that do require you to bring in outside knowledge, but most of the questions have to do with your ability to read tables and graphs, make assumptions about scientific situations, or evaluate scientific hypotheses.
-I suggest you take a look at our sample ACT Science questions or the example ACT Science questions on the ACT website before making any decisions about your suitability for this section.
+I suggest you take a look at our ACT Science lessons or the example ACT Science questions on the ACT website before making any decisions about your suitability for this section.

-Although the SAT doesn’t have a discrete Science section; it’s worth noting that the new SAT places a much greater emphasis on interpreting tables and graphs across all of the sections.
+Although the SAT doesn’t have a discrete Science section, it’s worth noting that the new SAT places a much greater emphasis on interpreting tables and graphs across all of the sections.
 You might think of this as its response to the ACT Science test.
 Being able to interpret data will help you on both tests.

 ACT Essay vs SAT Essay